atilaneves/DIPs/Interpolation.md

 ## Breaking Changes and Deprecations

-Since there are no current interpolated strings, nothing will break or need to be deprecatd.
+Since there are no current interpolated strings, no existing code will break or need to be deprecatd.

 ## Reference

 Optional links to reference material such as existing discussions, research papers or any other supplementary materials.

 ## Copyright & License
-Copyright (c) 2023 by the D Language Foundation
+Copyright (c) 2024 by the D Language Foundation

 Licensed under [Creative Commons Zero 1.0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt)

 ## Reviews